faubulous/mentor-vscode/README.md

   - Rename resource labels in prefixed names and URIs

 ## News
+### Version 0.1.5: Prefix Definition Support
+Added inline completion support for prefix definitions and quick fixes for implementing missing prefix definitions.
+The prefix URIs are resolved from the indexed files in the workspace as well as from a local database downloaded from prefix.cc.
+The local database can be updated manually using a built-in command.

 ### Version 0.1.3: Global Workspace Index
 Added support for indexing all ontology files in the workspace.
 This enables finding references, retrieving descriptions and going to defintions of subjects accross the entire workspace.
 A newly added code lens shows the number of references of a subject in the workspace.
 In addition, the workspace tree gained a new command for opening all the ontologies in the workspace to identify problems and show them in the problems tab.